Chapter 5 CHAPTER 5

 "I understand that," Harrison said, and he sounded relieved that I had a reasonable explanation.
 "But protocol requires that I verify these changes with someone who can confirm Mr. Hartwell's intentions, and since you were his most trusted advisor and stepbrother and the executor of his estate, I wanted to confirm with you directly."

 It was not entirely a lie because Richard had been concerned about Aria's safety and had asked me to protect her, but he had never said anything about forcing her to work beside me for a year or about creating conditions that would trap her under my control.
-Those modifications were entirely my doing and born of desperation and possessiveness and the terrible knowledge that the moment Aria inherited freely, she would sell her shares and disappear from my life forever.
+Those parts of the will were entirely my doing and born of desperation and possessiveness and the terrible knowledge that the moment Aria inherited freely, she would sell her shares and disappear from my life forever.

 "Do you have a minute?"
-I asked as I entered without waiting for permission.
+I asked as I entered without waiting for permission, and she jumped again, clearly not expecting anyone.
+Her eyes roamed my body for a few seconds before they snapped to my face.

 "I am busy," she said, and her voice was tight and strained.
 "Can this wait?"